libra2org/libra2-core/storage/README.md

 ## Overview

 The storage modules implement:
-* the AptosDB which holds the authenticated blockchain data structure within a Aptos Node.
+* the Libra2DB which holds the authenticated blockchain data structure within a Aptos Node.
 It serves the current "state" readable by Move contracts being executed, as well as a configurable length of the blockchain history to fellow Aptos Nodes and the Rest API.
 It takes in new data from either the consensus or the state sync components to grow the history.
 * the backup system which persists the entire history of transactions.
-The backups are not required for running the blockchain in normal situations, but can be critical when emergency happens were an AptosDB needs to be recreated
+The backups are not required for running the blockchain in normal situations, but can be critical when emergency happens were an Libra2DB needs to be recreated
 a. without the help of widely available healthy running Aptos Nodes b. to recover a historical state back in time. c. specifically, to do b. in order to create an alternative ledger and redistribute the result to overcome